soler2000/RevCam/README.md

 # RevCam

 RevCam is a low-latency reversing camera stack targeted at the Raspberry Pi Zero 2 W (Bookworm).
-It streams a live camera feed to iOS devices through WebRTC and exposes a settings panel for configuring image orientation.
+It streams a live camera feed to iOS devices using an MJPEG pipeline and exposes a settings panel for configuring image orientation.
 The processing pipeline is modular so that future driver-assistance overlays can be injected on the server without major changes.

 ## Features

-- Fast WebRTC video delivery optimised for mobile Safari (iPhone/iPad).
+- Fast MJPEG video delivery optimised for mobile Safari (iPhone/iPad).
 - Camera orientation controls (rotation and horizontal/vertical flips).
 - Modular frame processing pipeline ready for future overlays (e.g. guidelines).
-- REST API for orientation control and WebRTC signalling.
+- REST API for orientation control and camera management.

 ## Project layout